18F/atf-eregs/docs/production_setup.rst

 Non-Cloud.gov
 =============

-If you'd like to move this application off cloud.gov, you will just need to create an alternative settings file.
+If you'd like to move this application off cloud.gov, you will need to create an alternative settings file.
 Cloud.gov runs the following commands on each deploy (also described in the "manifest" files).
 Note that these commands are run within the context of a specific settings file, discussed shortly.